gesievi/Radii_doc_gesievi/_sources/tutorial/grashopper/documentation_rst/05_publish_section.rst.txt

 **Note:**

-- In Rhino flipping a clipping plane is not recognized by Radii, rotating the plane by 180° however archives the same
+- In Rhino flipping a clipping plane is not recognized by Radii, rotating the plane by 180° however achieves the same
-- Names of clipping planes are not carried over into the grashopper plugin
+- Names of clipping planes are not carried over into the grashopper plugin at the time of writing